chaitanyasrinivasan/bioinfotools/README.md

 Description:

-This is SVM classifier extracts Haralick texture features to produce a matrix of direction-specific descriptors for each image.
+This non-linear SVM classifier extracts Haralick texture features to produce a matrix of direction-specific descriptors for each image.
+These features include ASM, contrast, dissimilarity, homogeneity, energy, and correlation measured across the horizontal, vertical, and diagonal planes.
 The SVM achieves a classification accuracy of 0.96 on the test set.

 Usage: